duaneodom/rclink4g/docs/README.md

 ## Logs

-Logs are accessible via the web interface and are split into Boot Logs and System Logs.
+Logs are accessible via the web interface and are split into the Boot Log and System Logs.

-Boot Logs are things that occur before the companion computer has a connection to the internet, as such, the timestamps for these logs will often be inaccurate.
+The Boot Log contains things that occur before the companion computer has a connection to the internet.
+Because of this the timestamps for these logs will often be inaccurate.
 This log is useful for determining problems with things such as:

 - invalid `rclink4g.conf` config file
 - problems connecting to the internet
-- problems updating the clock
+- problems updating the system clock

 System Logs are things that occur after the companion computer has a connection to the internet and will have accurately timestamped entries for things such as: